Old-Fashioned Hershey’s Brownies Recipe: Classic Homemade from Scratch

 4. Carefully remove the foil and flip the brownies onto a cutting board using the same method as above.

-5. Cut the brownies while they are still warm, and allow them to cool to room temperature before serving or storing.
+5. Cut the brownies while still warm, and allow them to cool to room temperature before serving or storing.

 Collage of making Hershey's brownies.